lobsters/lobsters/CONTRIBUTING.md

 website, this source code repository is for the code running the website at [lobste.rs](https://lobste.rs/).

-If you're new to contributing, issues tagged `good-first-pr` require little knowledge of the codebase or community.
+If you're new to contributing, issues tagged [good first issue](https://github.com/lobsters/lobsters/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) require little knowledge of the codebase or community.
 Please don't hesitate to ask questions in the issue or in [our chat room](https://lobste.rs), we'd love to help you get involved.

 Not all changes or new features submitted will be accepted.
 Please discuss your proposed changes on [/t/meta](https://lobste.rs/t/meta) or as a